NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Proper wine storage conditions require both stable temperature and humidity.
 The ideal temperature for wine storage is generally 12–14°C (about 55°F), while humidity should remain within the ideal range noted above.
 Temperature fluctuations can accelerate wine aging and compromise cork seals, especially if humidity is suboptimal.

-Maintaining the right balance is crucial—learn more about wine cellar temperature and humidity for optimal storage.
-If you’re curious about how long wine can be kept, see our guide on wine cabinet storage time.
+Maintaining the right balance is crucial—learn more in our wine cellar temperature and humidity guide for optimal storage.
+If you’re curious about how long wine can be kept, see our guide on wine cabinet storage time and the differences in aging vs. short-term wine storage.
 For differences in storing reds versus whites, see our comparison of red vs. white wine storage.

 Wine storage temperature and humidity should be monitored together for the best results.
 Both factors contribute to wine bottle cork preservation and the overall quality of your collection.